magnuswatn/certsrv/docs/index.rst

 -------------

 The IIS server must listen on HTTPS with a valid (trusted by the client) certificate.
-It is recommended to enable basic auth on IIS, but NTLM is also supported through the `python-ntlm package <https://pypi.python.org/pypi/python-ntlm>`_
+It is recommended to enable basic auth on IIS, but NTLM is also supported through the `requests_ntlm package <https://pypi.org/project/requests_ntlm/>`_

 Disclaimer
 ----------